 POSITIVE SIDES OF FEAR

 Fear serves to keep us safe.
 It sharpens our senses for danger and equips us to deal with it.
 Formula One drivers and most dangerous sports personalities, for example, use their fear adrenaline to stay focused to win; that’s positive fear right there.
 It’s perfectly normal and sometimes advantageous to feel frightened.
-Fear can serve as a signal of caution and a reminder to take care.
+It can serve as a signal of caution and a reminder to take care.
 You might run to a safer area if, for instance, a car is approaching you suddenly and forcefully.
 For example, in a snake-prone environment, people with healthy fears have a greater survival rate because they are less likely to be bitten by snakes than people without them.

 TYPES OF FEAR